Ezerom77/eth-kipu-tp4/README.md

       deadline
     );

-  // Luego agregar más liquidez con user2 const additionalAmountA = ethers.parseEther("50"); // La mitad de la liquidez inicial de A const additionalAmountB = ethers.parseEther("100"); // La mitad de la liquidez inicial de B
+  // Then add more liquidity with user2 const additionalAmountA = ethers.parseEther("50"); // Half of initial liquidity of A const additionalAmountB = ethers.parseEther("100"); // Half of initial liquidity of B

   await tokenA
     .connect(user2)